 Any information we gather and maintain on our members is confidential and considered protected health information (PHI).
-Remember these two rules:
+Remember these three rules:

 - 1. You may only access the minimum amount of information needed to do your job.
 If you obtain access to or use member information that is not needed to do your job, you violate the Company's HIPAA policies.
 This is true even if you gain access to your own contract information or that of family members, or if you only access member information that is not "health information" such as an address or birthday. - 2.
-You may only disclose information to others including other associates when they have a legitimate business need to know.
+You may only disclose information to others including other associates - when they have a legitimate business need to know. - 3.
+Blue Cross and Blue Shield of Alabama associate PHI is PHI under HIPAA and should be handled with extreme care.
+Your fellow associates are members too.